-9 &quot;[T]he name given to an instrument is not dispositive."
+9 "[T]he name given to an instrument is not dispositive."
 Forman, at 850.

-Forman, at 853.
+10 Forman, at 853.

-See above
+11 See above

-&lt;sup>12 SEC Rel.
+12 SEC Rel.
 No. 33-5018 (Nov.
 4, 1969); Investment in Interests in Whisky, SEC Rel.
 No. 33-5451 (Jan 7, 1974).

-prepared to provide more formal interpretive or no action guidance to market participants about the proper characterization of a digital asset in a proposed use.
+We expect issuers and market participants will want to understand whether transactions in a particular digital asset involve the sale of a security.
+We're not trying to play "regulatory gotcha."
+We are happy to help promoters and their counsel work through these issues.
+We stand prepared to provide more formal interpretive or no action guidance to market participants about the proper characterization of a digital asset in a proposed use.